Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Computing the Sketch Instance in Sublinear Time

 \subsubsection{The Time Complexity of the Adaptive-Sketch Algorithm}

 The running time of the adaptive sketch algorithm is roughly proportional to the number of samples.
 In the following, we give an estimate of the total number of samples drawn by the algorithm.

-\begin{lemma} With probability at least $(1-2\gamma_0)$, Adaptive-Sketch-Algorithm draws $O(\tfrac{m}{\delta^4}\sqrt{n}\cdot (\ln\frac{mn}{\delta\gamma_0}) (\ln \ln \tfrac {8nm}{(1 - \delta)\delta}))$ weighted random samples. \end{lemma}
+\begin{lemma} With probability at least $(1-2\gamma_0)$, Adaptive-Sketch-Algorithm draws $\tilde{O}(\tfrac{m}{\delta^4}\sqrt{n})$ weighted random samples. \end{lemma}

-\begin{proof} Since the number of samples that the algorithm draws in each iteration, $K_j$, grows geometrically, it is sufficient to bound the value of $K_j$ in the last iteration when all intervals are finally marked.
+\begin{proof} Let $K_{max}$ denote the value of $K_j$ in the last iteration where all intervals are finally marked.
+Since the number of samples that the algorithm draws in each iteration, $K_j$, grows geometrically, it is sufficient to bound $K_{max}$.